-Over the years it's become increasingly clear that common characteristics of the dirty tricks brigades of climate change deniers, like the evasions of here-and-now decision-makers, and those who blithely dismiss future threats, are not hard to identify.
-Self-interest, viewed as an expression of ego and pride, plays a huge role, particularly when it remains unexamined and unquestioned.
-In many cases it is accompanied by narrow-mindedness, an aversion to high-quality information and a lack of interest in humanity's future.
-Human characteristics such as these have major implications but are often overlooked in more conventional economic-, and technology-focused accounts.
-Such characteristics are, however, neither invisible, nor set in stone.
+Over the years it's become increasingly clear that common characteristics of the dirty tricks brigades of climate change deniers, like the evasions of here-and-now decision-makers, and those who blithely dismiss future threats, are not hard to identifv.
+Self-interest. viewed as an expression of ego and pride, plays a huge particularly when it remains role. unexamined and unguestioned.
+In many cases it is accompanied by narrowmindedness, an aversion to high-quality information and a lack of interest in humanity's future.
+Human characteristics such as these have major implications but are often overlooked in more conventional technology-focused economic-, and Such characteristics accounts. are. however, neither invisible, nor set in stone.